 If water sputters out and you hear noises in the pipes when you turn on the taps of your kitchen, you may have air in the lines.
 This can occur if you've had the water supply shut off to install or repair plumbing or if you have a problem with your water pressure.
+It's also a common problem after the water lines or fire hydrants on your street have been serviced or repaired.
 Listening to the noise coming from your pipes can give you plenty of information about what might be wrong and what to do next.

 If you hear a series of bangs or a single thump when you shut off a valve or when a washer switches cycles, the problem is water hammer.
 Water hammer refers to the noise produced when water bangs against itself as the water changes speed as it travels along the pipe.
 You'll often hear the noise when you shut off a valve, the dishwasher or washing machine cycle changes or if you shut off a tap quickly.
 Because water hammer can damage your pipes, this problem should be looked at by a plumber.